 - You may only register or add courses that are listed on your Permit to Attend Form.
 If you wish to add a class not listed on the Permit to Attend Form, you must complete another form.

-- If you are enrolling in a PE course, you must obtain an add card from the instructor on the first day of class, along with a signature from the Dean of Physical Education.
+- If you are enrolling in a PE course, you must obtain an add code from the instructor on the first day of class.

 Step 4 Assessment and Additional Paperwork, if necessary